lioula3/lioula3/README.md

 ## 🧠 About Me

-I'm a Data Science engineering student at **ENSAI** (double degree with a research-focused Master in ML & AI), currently on an exchange semester at the **Technical University of Munich**.
+I'm a Data Science engineering student at **ENSAI** (double degree with a research-focused Master in ML & AI, Master for Smart Data Science), graduating in September 2026.
 My work sits at the intersection of **NLP, LLM evaluation, and behavioural analytics**.

-I care deeply about making AI systems **interpretable, reliable, and safe** — particularly in regulated environments like finance.
+I care deeply about making AI systems **interpretable, reliable, and safe**, particularly in regulated environments like finance.

 -   🔭 Currently: Internship at **BPCE Vie (Groupe BPCE)** building a Python monitoring package for LLMs in production
--   🌱 Exploring: LLM explainability (SHAP/LIME adapted for language
+-   🌱 Exploring: LLM explainability (SHAP/LIME/gSMILE adapted for language
     models), semantic entropy, GenAI governance
 -   🏆 Fun fact: Regional chess champion with TU Munich's university team